andreialecu/node-apn-http2/README.md

 ## Troubleshooting

-You are encouraged to read the extremely informative [Troubleshooting Push Notifications][tn2265] Tech Note in the first instance, in case your query is answered there.
+You are encouraged to read the extremely informative [Troubleshooting Push Notifications][http://developer.apple.com/library/ios/#technotes/tn2265/_index.html] Tech Note in the first instance, in case your query is answered there.

+## History

+### v1.0.0

+- returned promise from `.send()` is now compatible with the one that `node-apn` normally returned